grzesiek-galezowski/tdd-ebook/manuscript/200_What_does_it_mean_to_compose_objects.md

 Basically it means that an object has obtained a reference to another object and is able to invoke methods on it.
 By being composed together, two objects form a small system that can be expanded with more objects as needed.
-Thus, a bigger object oriented system forms something similar to a web:
+Thus, a bigger object-oriented system forms something similar to a web:

 ![Web of objects -- the circles are the objects and the arrows are methods invocations